-Art, Social Space, and Public Discourse is a new initiative on Iranian art that investigates the multiple contexts that shift and define changing ideas of Iranian public space.
+Art, Social Space, and Public Discourse was a recent initiative on Iranian art that investigated the multiple contexts that shift and define changing ideas of Iranian public space.

-Led by artist and Stanford lecturer, Ala Ebtekar, this ongoing critical framework of conversations, newly issued art projects, and exploration of various cultural productions and intellectual traditions looks at recent transformations of Iranian civic life and asks what may constitute the architecture, images, and people that shape multiple notions of a “public” Iran.
-This initiative is also supported by various Stanford departments and programs.
+Led by artist and Stanford lecturer, Ala Ebtekar, this critical framework of conversations, newly issued art projects, and exploration of various cultural productions and intellectual traditions looked at recent transformations of Iranian civic life and asked what may constitute the architecture, images, and people that shape multiple notions of a “public” Iran.
+This initiative was supported by various Stanford departments and programs.

 Horizon to Horizon

-Artist and lecturer Ala Ebtekar recently curated an art project, titled “Horizon to Horizon,” between East Palo Alto high school students and students in Khorramabad, Iran.
+Artist and lecturer Ala Ebtekar curated an art project, titled “Horizon to Horizon,” between East Palo Alto high school students and students in Khorramabad, Iran.
 A series of workshops by artist Minoosh Zomorodinia and instructor Tara Goodarzy put students in contact with each other (via Skype and Telegram) as they produced works in parallel with one another.
-The performative work based on this project will be displayed at the next symposium in 2019.

 Ala Ebtekar co-taught a new class with Jerome Reyes, “Revolutionary Practices: Space and Public Discourse in Iran.”
 The course examined the mediums of public art that have been voices of social change, protest and expressions of community desire in Iran.
 It offered a unique glimpse into Iran’s contemporary art and visual culture through the investigation of public art practices such as graffiti and street art, as well as older traditions of Naghali and Iranian Coffeehouse Painting.

 First Symposium: Art, Social Space and Public Discourse in Iran